 Among the healthcare organizations that Dale regularly represents are national health systems, hospitals, ambulatory care providers, nursing facilities, assisted living facilities, continuing care retirement communities, hospices, and home health providers.
 For these clients, he has negotiated, structured and completed acquisitions, divestitures, mergers, joint operating agreements and financings involving significant health systems, health facilities and other business interests.
 Dale is skilled in handling the legal implications of these transactions, including business structures and liability protection, regulatory approvals, antitrust clearance, and bond and other debt financings.

 Dale’s practice focuses on nonprofit organizations.
-In addition to his healthcare experience, Dale has represented other nonprofit organizations, such as social service agencies, charitable foundations, and religious congregations, in matters ranging from mergers, consolidations, and acquisitions, to the corporate restructuring of religiously-affiliated schools.
+He has represented a private, nonprofit university in a change of control transaction resulting in its consolidation into a larger university.
+In addition to his healthcare and higher education experience, Dale has represented other nonprofit organizations, such as social service agencies, charitable foundations, and religious congregations, in matters ranging from mergers, consolidations, and acquisitions, to the corporate restructuring of religiously-affiliated schools.

 Dale has been selected for inclusion on The Best Lawyers in America list in the category of Healthcare Law and was named “Lawyer of the Year” in the 2020 edition.
 He has received Martindale Hubbell's highest rating (AV) for legal ability and ethics and has been recognized by Florida Super Lawyers and Tampa Bay Magazine.
 Dale also received national recognition in a BTI Consulting client survey for providing superior client service in corporate transactions.

 Over the course of his career, he has served as lead counsel in transactions with an aggregate value in excess of $40 billion.
 Among the transactions in which Dale has served as lead counsel are the following:

 - Counsel in connection with mergers and consolidations of multiple large national health systems.